Yuuna and the Haunted Hot Springs

-In North America, Seven Seas Entertainment publishes the series for an English-language release under its Ghost Ship imprint with the first volume being released in May 2018.
-An anime television series adaptation by Xebec aired from July to September 2018.
+In North America, Seven Seas Entertainment published the series in English under its Ghost Ship imprint from 2018 to 2023.
+An anime television series adaptation produced by Xebec aired from July to September 2018.

 Plot

 The series follows the life of the luckless and homeless high school student Kogarashi Fuyuzora.
 In his search for a home, he is introduced to the Yuragi Inn, a cheap boarding house and former hot springs inn.
 The reason the rent is so cheap is because it is haunted by the beautiful ghost spirit Yuuna whose corpse was discovered at the inn.
 Kogarashi then helps Yuuna with her unfinished business, all while discovering the supernatural secrets of the rest of the female tenants.